jermainewatkins22/osticket-prereqs/README.md

 <img src="https://i.imgur.com/x2R7zeZ.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Some extensions are not enabled.
 So we need to enable these extensions so that osTicket can operate.
 In IIS, open sites->osTicket->PHP Manager-> Enable or disable extensions.
-Enable these extensions: php_opcache.dll, php_intl.dll, php_imap.dll
+Enable these extensions: php_opcache.dll, php_intl.dll, php_imap.dll.
+Refresh the osTicket tab in the browser.
 </p>
 <br />